valtimo-platform/valtimo-documentation/release-notes/major10/10.6.0/valtimo-frontend-libraries.md

     or in the API is now used on first load.
   * Date formats specified in list columns of type date are used to correctly display the date value in the desired format.
+  * List columns configured using `defaultDefinitionTable` or `customDefinitionTables` did not handle array values properly.
+It now shows and sorts columns properly when using a propertyName like `$.testArray[0].value`

 * **Form dropdown list on object management page not loading all forms** When there were more than 50 forms available not all of them would be listed in the view and edit form dropdowns on